CUTR-at-USF/gtfs-realtime-validator/gtfs-realtime-validator-lib/README.md

 This will generate a JAR file in the `gtfs-realtime-validator-lib/target/` directory with all the dependencies needed to use the validation rules in your own project or to run batch processing mode.

-## Using validation rules or the batch process in your project
+## Using validation rules or the batch processor in your project

 You can use the **gtfs-realtime-validator-lib** library in your own project as well.